 What is Swimmer’s Itch?

-If you’re squeemish you may want to gloss over this section as it’s not too pleasant to visualize the source of these scratchy bumps.
+If you’re squeamish you may want to gloss over this section as it’s not too pleasant to visualize the source of these scratchy bumps.
 Swimmer’s Itch is caused by a flatworm parasite.
-The larvae of the cercaria parasite travel between their water snail host and their intended water fowl host.
+The larvae of the cercaria parasite travel between their water snail host and their intended waterfowl host.
 When they come in contact with human skin they burrow in and immediately die as we are not hospitable.
 The raised itchy bump is an immune reaction to each site where a parasite has entered the epidermis.
-These parasites are a not harmful to humans beyond the discomfort of the bumps.
+These parasites are not harmful to humans beyond the discomfort of the bumps.

 So what can you do to keep from ruining your vacation in northern Michigan with a case of the itch?